 Why have separate bags for the office, for travel, and for photography?
-This brilliantly designed modular backpack that handles all three is a heavyweight option
+This brilliantly designed modular backpack that handles all three is a solid option

 How many different bags and backpacks do you have?
 If you’re anything like TravGear, you’ve got one bag to take to work, one for short overnight trips, one for longer vacations, and another for photography gear.
 What if you could just have one bag that did everything?
 A modular bag that could be split apart and put back together in different ways depending on what activity you are doing, and what your destination was.
 Cue Boundary’s Prima System, a modular travel backpack with some seriously big ambitions.

 Boundary Prima System: design

 The concept of a modular travel bag is here built around three sections; the 22-liter capacity Prima Backpack – a Mojave Tan-colored tough canvas-look fabric backpack – a Verge Case for storing a large camera and a couple of lenses, and a Fieldspace slip for storing office essentials.
 There’s also a new fourth section available separately, the MK-1 Case, specifically for photographers.
 Let’s look at those three sections in turn (see our separate review of the MK-1).

 Boundary Prima System: Prima Backpack exterior